 The focus of Jacob Gils' most recent work is the relationship between movement and the built environment.

 Movement is a series which combines a strong aesthetic point of view with meticulous attention to technical detail.
 As the title indicates, the series is concerned with giving shape to temporal and spatial aspects inherent in all visual experience.

-In the early days of photography, what fascinated people the most, was its ability to capture likeness and freeze time.
-However, paradoxically the new medium’s ability to fix moments in time, tied it irrevocably to the past.
+In the early days of photography, people were most fascinated by its ability to capture likeness and freeze time.
+However, paradoxically this new medium’s ability to fix moments in time also tied it irrevocably to the past.
 Rather than stop time, traditional photography makes the viewer acutely aware of its passing.

 The advent of photography is closely linked to the modern movements in Western painting, which began with the French Realists in the mid-nineteenth century and flourished with impressionism a few decades later.
 The impressionists abandoned the static and staged imagery of previous eras in favour of a vibrant new style which emphasized momentous impressions over exact likeness.

 A similar exploration of the material qualities of colour and surface and the same feeling of experiencing the world in fleeting moments is at play in Movement.
 Like the impressionists who would often return to the same motifs time after time, Gils is also drawn to sites which convey a certain atmosphere.
 He continuously explores these from different angles and at various times of the year.

 There are differences too, however.
 On closer inspection of the work of art, whilst the motif in paintings by impressionist frontrunners such as Monet and Morisot dissolves, the distortions of the images in Movement become new details and clear shapes, adding a further dimension to the artwork.